 Some would say that “digital transformation” is moving at lightning speed from business buzzword to business as usual.
 What’s your take?

-No question we are very much in the digital era.
+There’s no question that we are very much in the digital era.
 From a personal perspective, everyone has experienced the impact.
-Whether it’s managing bank accounts from a mobile phone, real-time connectivity, social media or the internet of things, our lives are changing.
-The impact on business is huge.
+Whether it’s managing bank accounts from a mobile phone, real-time connectivity, social media or the internet of things, our lives are changing and the impact on business has been huge.
 For us at K2, from the perspective of the internal digital transformation efforts I lead, I’d sum it up as getting actionable business intelligence from dormant data.
-As an example, we implemented Wave Analytics (a product of salesforce.com) about two years ago.
+As an example, we implemented Wave Analytics (a product of Salesforce.com) about two years ago.
 That one initiative has made a huge difference for us in terms of the visibility we have into the data that runs our business.
 From that input and output, we gain insights into how we can better manage customer and employee relationships, how we can develop our employees, and lots more.
 That is just one small example of how digital transformation can impact a business.
 There are a lot of cloud-based tools, systems, and applications that make it easier to access information and take action on a real-time basis.

 Where do you see the biggest obstacles to successfully launching transformation?

-How do you practically approach digital transformation at your own company?
+How do you practically approach digital transformation at K2?

 Who is involved in developing your high-level company strategy as it relates to digital transformation?